-The cost to keep the ice and snow off parking lots is going up.
+The cost to keep the ice and snow off parking lots are going up.
 Road salt on the rise, yes the prices are going up more than 50% compared to last season.
-According to News 5, a water leak affecting the Cargill salt mine has also been a factor and Mortan Salt is having to pick up the slack in supplying the municipalities in Northeast Ohio.
-Last winter, the average cost was $55.00 per ton, but the average cost for the 2018-19 season has risen to $110.00 per ton; and we at B-Sharp Property Maintenance expect it to increase well beyond that.
+According to News 5, a water leak affecting the Cargill salt mine has also been a factor.
+Morton Salt is having to pick up the slack in supplying the municipalities in Northeast Ohio.
+Last winter, the average cost was $55.00 per ton.
+The average cost for the 2018-19 season has risen to $110.00 per ton, and we at B-Sharp Property Maintenance expect it to increase well beyond that.

-It is unfortunate that Prices have increased so dramatically; B-Sharp Property Maintenance is and will continue to do everything we can do keep the price as low as possible for our customers.
-The way we can do this is by buying early to stock pile.
-We are asking all are current customers to get there Contact in by Sept.15, 2018 to lock in your seasonal price and save on you snow and ice management cost.
-There are other option we are looking into.
-One is liquid calcium chloride that would be added to our salt a another option would be to add liquid spray tanks to our trucks and spray brine.
-Ether one of these ideas would work, its just implementing therm.
+It is unfortunate that the road salt prices are on the rise and have increased so dramatically.
+B-Sharp Property Maintenance is and will continue to do everything we can do to keep the price as low as possible for our customers.
+The way we can do this is by buying early to stockpile.
+We are asking all our current customers to get there Contact in by Sept.15, 2018 to lock in your seasonal price.
+This will save on your snow and ice management cost.
+There are other options we are looking into.
+One is liquid calcium chloride that would be added to our salt.
+Another option would be to add liquid spray tanks to our trucks and spray brine.
+Either one of these ideas would work, it’s just implementing them.